john-science/python_for_scientists/classes/22_virtualenv/lecture_22.md

     (data_env) $ deactivate

+You can reactive this env at any time.
+Thus keeping the different versions of Python and various Python libraries separate.

 ## Example 2 - A Web Developer's Env

-Okay, for our second example say you are looking at the code for a little web app a colleague is making.
+For our second example, say you are looking at the code for a little web app a colleague is making.
 For some reason, she uses Python 2.7, not the 3.6 your data scientist uses or even the 3.7 you use.
 And she uses an older version of NumPy , and installs Django (for making websites).
 Again, you don't want to wreck your own code, and now you don't want to wreck your data scientist area either.

 VirtualEnv to the rescue!